asamiiii/ip_tracer/README.md

 A new Flutter project.

-this is a simple tool for locate a pc device in local network .
-Currently this tool for windows OS only.
+This is a simple tool for locating a pc device in a local network.
+Currently, this tool is for windows OS only.

 https://user-images.githubusercontent.com/28768031/210817071-3b56f1b4-535b-4994-9f18-d54b50e6ba52.mp4